SEO negative attack? 12-step guide to help you reverse the damage.

 When looking to avoid negative SEO, you should first analyze your search traffic (via Google Analytics and Google Search Console).
 By constantly being up to date with your traffic data, you can pinpoint the time if something goes wrong (i.e., a sudden drop in your traffic).

 Another action you can take is to check all the content on your website for plagiarism.
 If you have really amazing and engaging content, someone else might want it for their own website.
 Sometimes other websites will simply just copy and paste entire pieces of content.
-If you find another website has copied your content, make sure you report them to Google.

 Also, it is important to check from time to time if someone uses an email spam campaign with your email address (or something very similar).
 This doesn’t happen very often, but it is still important to check as this can see you receive a penalty from Google as well as doing untold damage to your business’s reputation.